I: Evidence for Phenomena, including Magnetic Monopoles, Beyond 4-D Space-Time and Theory Thereof: Introduction

-Secondly, there is an imbalance here because a theoretician can define a theory in multiple dimensions (e.g. string theory) whilst an experimentalist can currently only do controlled experiments in four-dimensional (4-D) space-time.
-If one wants to make measurements in other spaces or dimensions, then assuming it is possible, there is inevitably some reduction in control and/or objectivity.
-Currently such results tend to be rejected because they are not completely objective (i.e. not in 4-D space time).
-So we make the assumption that there maybe phenomena which cannot be detected completely objectively, but nevertheless they should be considered physically real \textit{if the results can be reproduced. } We have examined the literature and find that magnetic monopoles are an example of this.
+In order to bring experimental physics up to date and more in line with theoretical physics (which frequently incorporates other dimensions or space-times), \textit{we propose that the requirement of objectivity should be relaxed}.
+For example, if one makes measurements in other spaces or dimensions then, assuming it is possible, there is inevitably some reduction in control and/or objectivity.
+It is currently not recognised that such less-objective results do occur occasionally, and so they tend to be rejected because they are not objective (i.e. not in 4-D space time).
+We argue that such results should be considered physically real \textit{if they can be reproduced}.
+We have examined the literature and find that magnetic monopoles are an example of this.
+They are only detected under intense illumination and so may be linked to the Brittin and Gamow effect.

+Our method to challenge these barriers, is to reason from experiment upwards, as opposed to that from theoretical principles downwards, because it is experiment which can guide us to the true nature of reality.
+Never-the-less, we include some theory when it is available and can help us understand the experiments.